jacobwang925/adaptive_lane_keeping/README.md

     ```matlab
     set_param([mdl '/SafeProbabilityMC'],'snum','1') % change to 100 for reproduction
     ```
-  - To properly evaluate the Proposed method(PSC) and obtain meaningful safety probability results, change this to `100`.
+  - To properly evaluate the Proposed method (PSC) and obtain meaningful safety probability results, increase this setting to `100` or more.
+When the friction coefficient is at its lowest value (`mu = 0.2`), using around 200 samples is recommended.

 ### Step 2: Data collection (parallel runs)